 This is sort of abstract, but oftentimes when we talk about credit scores we’re thinking of ourselves reduced to numbers on a page.
 We imagine an anonymous bank manager sitting in an office, reading our credit report and stamping a big red “Denied” stamp on our loan application.
 In reality, there are actual, personal considerations that can factor into our finances and credit.

 Opening a bank account can develop a rapport and history with yourself and that institution.
 If you create a savings account with a bank, you’re demonstrating to them your ability to, well, save money.
 You’re also giving them a clearer overall picture of your finances.
 By establishing this trust, a bank may be more inclined to give you a line of credit or issue you a credit card, regardless of your history.

 Additionally, by working with your bank, you’re able to speak to financial experts who can help guide you towards steps you can take to help build credit that make sense to your specific financial situation.

 Credit scores might seem untouchable and a little random at first glance, but there are real, actionable steps to improve yours over time.
 It just takes a little patience and consistency.
 Keep up the good work!

-At KOHO, we’re always excited to provide people with tools to improve their financial wellbeing, which is why we launched a Credit Building tool to help Canadians seamlessly build their credit for only $7/month!
+At KOHO, we’re always excited to provide people with tools to improve their financial wellbeing.
+Which is why we launched a Credit Building tool to help Canadians build their credit history for only $10/month!